On air and online: Wednesday, Jan. 28 – Sunday, Feb. 1

 Music: The W Jazz Combo – Tennessee Williams’ favorite American genre performed by local faculty/student group

-Music: Hartle Road – rootsy alternative from Lowndes County
+Music: Hartle Road – Rootsy alternative from Lowndes County, MS

 Author: Michael Farris Smith (Lay Your Armor Down) – International bestseller, former Columbus resident

 Presented by the Mississippi Hills National Heritage Area and the America 250 – Mississippi campaign.
-This Columbus, MS show will kick off a series of Thacker Mountain Radio Hour road shows honoring Mississippi’s creative history.
+This Columbus, MS show is our second in a series (following our Holly Springs, MS show last week) of Thacker Mountain Radio Hour road shows honoring Mississippi’s creative history.

 About the tour: